ravimad/Orb2015/artifact.md

 To compute the summary statistics shown in Figure 10, run the `StatsCollector` program (listed first) from the `sbt` console, which outputs the averages shown in Figure 10 to a file `~/RuntimeEvaluation/Figure-10-data`.

-## Outputs of the Instrumented Benchmark
+## Outputs of the instrumented benchmark

 Running an instrumented benchmark outputs the following files:
 *  `dynamic<benchmark-abbrv>.data`